MattYudha/ecomere-eloco/BULK-UPLOAD-EXPLANATION.md

   });

   if (orderedProducts.length > 0) {
-    return { canDelete: false, reason: "Some products are in orders" };
+    return { canDelete: false, reason: 'Some products are in orders' };
   }

   return { canDelete: true };